-SevisPass will serve as a foundational and verifiable digital identity that can be adopted as the primary identifier across regulated databases, enabling real-time and ongoing identity verification to support Simplified, Standard, and Enhanced Customer Due Diligence (CDD).
-SevisPass will focus solely on providing reliable identity data and verification tools, ensuring no overlap with financial institutions' responsibilities for customer risk assessments, transaction monitoring, sanctions screening, or setting transactional and service limits under the AML/CTF Act 2015, thereby maintaining consistency with PNG's AML/CTF framework to mitigate FATF grey listing risks.
-The SevisDEx platform, anchored by a trusted data exchange protocol and supported by the trust registry, will allow banks to query upto-date identity information and authorized attributes (e.g., residency, age, employment status) with user consent.
-To mitigate cybersecurity risks, SevisDEx will implement robust encryption, access controls, and regular security assessments to protect sensitive data.
-The platform will ensure high availability through redundancy and disaster recovery mechanisms to minimize disruptions to bank operations.
-Consent management will allow users to control data sharing on a per-transaction or perservice basis, with standardized protocols to ensure efficient interoperability for financial institutions
+SevisPass will serve as a foundational and verifiable digital identity that can be adopted as the primary identifier across regulated databases, enabling real-time and ongoing identity verification to support Simplified, Standard, and Enhanced Customer Due Diligence (CDD)...
+The SevisDEx platform, anchored by a trusted data exchange protocol and supported by the trust registry, will allow banks to query up-to-date identity information and authorized attributes (e.g., residency, age, employment status) with user consent.

 - \eKYC data that may be provisioned with user consent: - 1.
-All demographic data provided - ${\bf 2.\ Name\ of\ all\ ID\ documents\ provided\ (\&\ validated\ by\ SevisPass\ system)}$ - 3.
+All demographic data provided - 2.
+Name of all ID documents provided (& validated by SevisPass system) - 3.
 Facial photograph